WAIT: Feature Warping for Animation to Illustration video Translation using GANs: Datasets

 \section{Datasets}

-In our experiments, we have chosen examples from two illustrators: Beatrix Potter (BP) and Axel Scheffler (AS).
-They have distinct styles and their books are adapted to the animation movies.
-We have constructed two main datasets, BP and AS, named using the initials of the illustrators.
+In our experiments, we have chosen examples from two illustrators who have distinct styles and whose books have been adapted to the animation movies:Beatrix Potter (BP) and Axel Scheffler (AS).
+We have constructed two main datasets, named using the initials of the illustrators.
 In both datasets, the frames of the animation movies are the source domain and the illustrations of books are the target domain.
 BP source split contains Peter Rabbit animation movie.
 AS source split contains the following animation movies; The Room on the Broom, Stickman, The Gruffalo, The Gruffalo's Child, The Highway Rat, The Snail and the Whale, and Zog.
-Due to the large number of frames in AS movies, we select every 30th frame of AS movies while selecting every 10th frame of BP movies.
-For the illustration dataset, we use illustrations of BP and AS from the dataset presented in~\cite{ganilla}.
+Due to the large number of frames in AS movies, we selected every 30th frame of AS movies.
+In BP movies, we selected every 10th frame.
+For the illustrations, we have used sampled pages from several different books of BP and AS, presented in ~\cite{ganilla, 10.1145/3078971.3078982}.
 Table~\ref{tab:dataset} shows number of images in train and test sets.
-We show some example images for both datasets in Figure~\ref{fig:sample-ill}.
+Example images for both datasets are shown in Figure~\ref{fig:sample-ill}.

 To show the generalization capability of our method to other domains, we also use publicly available Flowers dataset which is presented in~\cite{bansal2018recycle}.
-This dataset contains time lapse videos of blooming of different flower species.
+This dataset contains time lapse videos corresponding to blooming of different flower species.
 We use the Dandelion subset which contains 2067 source and 3279 target images for training, and 700 and 1100 images for testing.